Application and Admission Process

 The WCPS application is available to complete online.
 The application is a Family form, including all children on the same application.
 Each family must complete an application every year.
 Priority is given to applications received by December 15th preceding the school year, but applications are accepted throughout the school year.

 WCPS has a tenure based admission process for currently or formerly enrolled families.
 Applications are ordered by initial date of enrollment, with priority given to active Woodmont Christian Church members.
 New applicant families are ordered by random lottery draw, with priority given to active Woodmont Christian Church members.
+To be prioritized as a WCC member families must be an active church member for a full year at the time of application.
 The WCPS Admissions Committee processes the lottery.
 Applications reviewed and offered admission will be mailed a contract specifying the days offered and annual tuition.

 WCPS admits children of any religion, race, color, national and ethnic origin.
 It does not discriminate on the basis of religion, race, color, national and ethnic origin in administration of its admissions policies.
 Children with emotional, physical or cognitive special needs will be accepted if it is determined that they will benefit from the program and the staff is able to meet their needs in addition to the needs of the other children.